WGUNDERWOOD/wgunderwood.github.io/_posts/2022-07-12-local-polynomial-regression-3.markdown

 Suppose that at each evaluation point we fit a local linear model rather than a simple local average.
-This is equivalent to weighted least-squares regression with the weights given by the kernel, and yields the following formulation:
+This is equivalent to weighted least-squares regression, with the weights given by the kernel, and yields the following formulation: